sp01041998/wysa-assignment/README.md

 ### Authentication
+- used JWT to authenticate the user

+### Authorisation
+- used decoded token informtion to authorise our user
-- used JWT to make sure all routes are protected
+- this will make sure that all api are endpoint protected

 ## Response